Table Of Content

 Select WebM as your output format.
 Hit "Start."
 UniFab will convert your MP4 file to WebM instantly.

-The catch?
-Windows only.
-Mac users will need to look elsewhere on this list.
-And while the free version handles basic conversions, some advanced features are reserved for the paid tier.
-Still, for straightforward MP4 to WebM conversion on a Windows machine, it gets the job done without a lot of fuss.
+The limitation is Windows exclusivity.
+Mac users need alternative options from this list.
+While the free version handles basic conversions, advanced features require the paid tier.
+For straightforward MP4 to WebM conversion on Windows, it delivers efficient results.

-Need transparency in your WebM?
-Shutter Encoder is one of the few free tools that can encode WebM with alpha channel support — perfect for video overlays, animated logos, or transparent background effects on websites.
+Shutter Encoder is one of few free tools supporting WebM encoding with alpha channel transparency — ideal for video overlays, animated logos, or transparent background effects on websites.

-It's open-source, runs on both Windows and macOS, and gives you direct access to VP8 and VP9 encoding parameters.
-Download it from shutterencoder.com, drag your MP4 into the window, and select "VP9" from the function dropdown — the app automatically picks the WebM container.
+This open-source application runs on Windows and macOS, providing direct access to VP8 and VP9 encoding parameters.
+Download from shutterencoder.com, drag your MP4 into the window, and select VP9 from the function dropdown.

-Where Shutter Encoder really earns its keep is the quality controls.
-The CRF slider lets you dial in the exact quality-to-size tradeoff you want (aim for 30–35 for web video).
-You also get 2-pass encoding, which analyzes the video first, then optimizes bitrate allocation on the second pass for better results.
+Shutter Encoder distinguishes itself through quality controls.
+The CRF slider enables precise quality-to-size tradeoff adjustment (aim for 30–35 for web video).
+The application also supports 2-pass encoding, which analyses the video first, then optimises bitrate allocation on the second pass for superior results.

-No downloads.
-No installation.
-VEED.io runs entirely in your browser — head to their MP4 to WebM converter page, drag your file onto the upload area, and the conversion starts automatically.
+VEED.io operates entirely browser-based — no downloads or installation required.
+Head to their MP4 to WebM converter page, drag your file onto the upload area, and conversion starts automatically.

-Upload your MP4, adjust whatever settings matter to you, click "Start," and download the WebM when it's done.
-You can even paste a video URL instead of uploading a file if your source is already hosted somewhere.
+Upload your MP4, adjust relevant settings, click Start, and download the completed WebM.
+You can alternatively paste a video URL if your source is already hosted online.

 | Feature | MP4 | WebM |